Generator-Based Fuzzers with Type-Based Targeted Mutation: Technique

-Alg.~\ref{alg:algorithm} shows the main algorithm of GBF, with our extension highlighted in grey.
-The algorithm takes two inputs: an input generator $g$ and a program $p$.
-The fuzzer provides the fuzzer-controlled input from the set of FCI $I_c$ to the generator $g$ which returns a program input from the set of inputs $I_p$.
-Program $p$ is tested on input from $I_p$, then terminates with either a {\scshape Failure} or a {\scshape Success} result\footnote{We assume that $p$ is always terminating.
-In the implementation a timeout is imposed for each test}.
-With ${V}$, and $\mathcal{T}$ representing the set of random byte values and the set of all types, respectively, the GBF defines the following four data structures: (1) the set of fuzzer-controlled input $I_c$, which is defined as a sequence of random values, (2-3) the set of successful and failed input $\mathcal{S}, \mathcal{E}$, and (4) The set of all code coverage $\mathcal{C}_{total}$.
+Algorithm ~\ref{alg:fuzzalgorithm} shows the main algorithm of GBF with our extension highlighted in grey.
+We start by describing how GBF works, then we will introduce our extensions.
+In general, GBF's algorithm takes two inputs: an input generator $g$, and a program $p$.
+A generator is a function that given a FCI $I_c$, it outputs a program input $I_{p}$.
+Program $p$ is tested on an input from $I_p$, then terminates with either a {\scshape Failure} or a {\scshape Success} result\footnote{We assume that $p$ is always terminating.
+In the implementation a timeout is imposed for each test.}. $V$ represents the set of random values while $I_c$ is the set of sequences of the fuzzer-chosen input. $\mathcal{S}, \mathcal{E}$ represent the set of successful and failed inputs, respectively.
+And finally, $\mathcal{C}_{total}$ represents the set of all code coverage.

 GBF proceeds as follows.
-Initially, the set of inputs is initialized with a single randomly-chosen FCI {\bf(line 15)}.
-Also, the failed inputs and the set of total coverages are set to the empty sets {\bf(line 15)}.
-Then, the algorithm proceeds in the fuzzing process until a specified time budget expires ({\bf lines 16-30}).
-At each step, one input $i_c$ is picked up from $\mathcal{S}$, then the number of candidates to be generated from $i_c$ is determined using the {\scshape numCandidates} heuristic {\bf(line 18)}.
+First, the set of successful inputs is initialized with a single randomly chosen FCI {\bf(line 15)}, while the failed inputs and the total coverage sets are initialized to the empty sets {\bf(line 15)}.
+Then, the fuzzing loop proceeds until a specified time budget expires ({\bf lines 16-30}).
+At each step, an input $i_c$ is selected from $\mathcal{S}$, and the number of candidates to generate from $i_c$ is determined using the {\scshape numCandidates} heuristic (line 18).
+This function decides how many mutants will be produced from $i_c$.
+This standard GBF heuristic determines how many mutants to produce from $i_c$ based on how "interesting" it is—typically, inputs achieving more new coverage generate more children to explore the newly discovered space.
 In each iteration, the selected input is mutated to generate $i_c'$ {\bf(line 19)}.
-Mutation means introducing random changes to random locations within $i_c$.
-Next, the generator is invoked on the mutated inputs {\bf(line 21)}, then GBF runs the program $p$ on the constructed program input $i_p$, and collects the result and the coverage information {\bf(line 22)}.
-If the program fails, the program input $i_c$ is added to the set of failed inputs {\bf(lines 23-24)}.
-Otherwise, if new coverage was achieved, GBF saves $i_c$ in the successful inputs and updates its total coverage {\bf(lines 26-29)}.
+Mutation is done by introducing random changes to random locations within $i_c$.
+Next, the generator is then invoked on the mutated inputs {\bf(line 21)} to create program inputs $i_p$, which the program executes ({\bf line 22}).
+The fuzzer collects the result of the test and the coverage information {\bf(line 22)}.
+If the test fails, the program input $i_c$ is added to the set of failed inputs {\bf(lines 23-24)}.
+Otherwise, if new coverage was obtained, then GBF saves $i_c$ in the successful inputs and total coverage is updated {\bf(lines 26-29)}.